dewi-alliance/hotspot-manufacturers/risinghf.md

 - How many gateways did you make?
   --10k per year
 - If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.
-  ---We manufacture by RiSingHF ourself
+  ---We manufacture by RisingHF ourself

 Proof of Identity
 Ready to provide any required information to DeWi